evaleev/libint/INSTALL.md

     static source files in src/lib/libint/ and general static files (e.g., include/ and docs/) into an independent tarball ready for distribution (with its own CMake configuration, tests, etc.).
-  - really slow for non-trivial angular momenta, runs in serial
+  - really slow for non-trivial angular momenta; runs in serial
   - consumes no options
   - build target `export` to stop after this step and collect source tarball
-* library
+* library (TARBALL)
-  - can be built as a subproject (FetchContent) or completely insulated (bare ExternalProject; default).
+  - can be built as a subproject (FetchContent) or completely insulated (bare ExternalProject; default; -or- a tarball start).
     For FetchContent, must build libint-library-export target before library build targets appear
   - (4) unpack the export tarball and build the library and install into \<build\>/library-install-stage/
-  - duration depends on number of integrals requested, runs in parallel
+  - duration depends on number of integrals requested; runs in parallel
   - consumes solid harmonic ordering and the CMAKE_INSTALL_[DATA|INCLUDE|LIB]DIR
   - the default build target includes this final library build
   - (5) optionally testable
   - (6) install into CMAKE_INSTALL_PREFIX
+  - (7) optional Python testing is separate and requires install

 Command-line synopsis.
 See [table](#Build-Targets) for `--target` choices (steps refer to numbered bullets above) and [section](#Configuring-Libint) for `-D options` choices.